Armanjafari/blog/README.md

 # Simple blog Engine with laravel #

-at first go to the direcotory project and run this commands :
+at first go to the project directory and run this commands :
 **composer install**
 **composer require laravel/ui**